Henry Chaplin, 1st Viscount Chaplin: Engagement to Lady Florence Paget

 In 1864 Chaplin fell in love with and became engaged to Lady Florence, daughter of Henry Paget, 2nd Marquess of Anglesey and a celebrated beauty.
 The wedding was to be the society event of the year with the Prince of Wales one of many to offer his congratulations.
-However, during their engagement Florence had secretly fallen in love with Henry Rawdon-Hastings, 4th Marquess of Hastings.
+However, during their engagement Florence had secretly fallen in love with his best friend, Henry Rawdon-Hastings, 4th Marquess of Hastings.
 Just before her wedding, she had Chaplin take her to Marshall & Snelgrove's on Oxford Street to add to her wedding outfit.
 While Chaplin waited in the carriage outside, Florence walked straight through the shop and out to the other side, where Hastings waited for her in a carriage.
 Hastings and Florence were married on the same day.
-After the wedding, a reception was held in St James' Place before the newly married couple set off for their honeymoon at Donington Hall, Leicestershire whilst the scandal died down.
+After the wedding, a reception was held in St James' Place before the newly married couple set off for their honeymoon at Donington Hall, Leicestershire while the scandal died down.
 Florence Paget informed Chaplin by letter the next day.

 In the 1867 Derby, Chaplin renewed his rivalry with Lord Hastings.
 Hastings wagered thousands of pounds against Chaplin's horse, Hermit.
 Ten days before the race Hermit was injured and Chaplin was advised not to enter him.
 However, the injury was not as serious as first thought, and though not fully fit, Hermit entered the race and won it.
 Lord Hastings lost heavily and fell into severe debts.
 Adding to a drinking problem, Chaplin's great rival died in poverty the following year, aged 26.